TolikPylypchuk/SharpHook/docs/articles/simulation.md

 may not do so instantaneously, a delay is needed for accurate simulation.
 This means that text simulation on Linux works slowly and is not guaranteed to be correct.

-`IEventSimulator` contains the `TextSimulationDelayOnX11` property to get or set the delay if needed – longer delays add consistency but may be more jarring to end users.
+`IEventSimulator` contains the `TextSimulationDelayOnLinux` property to get or set the delay if needed – longer delays add consistency but may be more jarring to end users.
 The default is 50 milliseconds.
 Delays are configurable on a nanosecond level.
 On Windows and macOS, setting this property does nothing, and it always returns 0.

+On Wayland, text entry simulation is not supported at all.

+You can query support for text entry simulation with `IFeatureProvider.GetOptionalFeatureSupport` – if it returns `PostText` as one of the supported features, then you can simulate text entry.